-First, understand your timeline to renew your driver’s licence
+When to renew your driver’s licence

 It is essential to renew your driver’s licence at least four weeks before it expires.
 If you’re already too late for this, you will need to apply for a temporary driver’s licence as well, which is an added expense.
 The only good news is that your temporary licence will be issued on the spot and will keep you safe until you’re issued with your new licence card.

-Next, book your driver’s licence renewal
+Book your driver’s licence renewal

-Obviously, you should phone your nearest Drivers License Testing Center (DLTC) to ensure they’re open for business before making a booking.
+It’s advisable to phone your nearest Drivers License Testing Center (DLTC) to ensure they’re open for business before making a booking.
 If the center you want to renew your licence at is open, you can make a renewal appointment by phone or by using the National Traffic Information System’s online booking service.

 Take the following with you on the day of your appointment

 Here is a list of the requirements for renewing your driver’s licence (aside from your mask of course)